-Superior Hive Solutions LLP is a small research apiary located in the Ozark Mountains near Springfield, Missouri.
+Superior Hives is a small research apiary located in the Ozark Mountains near Springfield, Missouri.

 Myself, Michael Richardson, and my business partner Joseph Bennett run the apiary.
-We’re a couple of inquiring hillbillies who strongly believe in the KISS philosophy.
+We strongly believe in the KISS philosophy.
 We love nothing better than finding simple solutions to sometimes complicated beekeeping challenges.

 Our apiary was established in the spring of 2016 and our search for a solution to Small Hive Beetles was almost immediately initiated.